DeepSec-prover/DeepSec-prover.github.io/alpha.md

 If you find a bug while testing, you can send me an [email](mailto:vincent.cheval@inria.fr) or go to the GitHub webpage of **[DeepSec](https://github.com/DeepSec-prover/deepsec/issues)** and **[DeepSec UI](https://github.com/DeepSec-prover/deepsec_ui/issues)**.
 Please send the error message, the .dps file and describe how the bug arised as much as you can.

 If you have a feature request or if there is something that is not very intuitive, feel free to also leave a comment.
 This will greatly help us improve the tool.

-## Known issues

-We are currently aware of two issues that we are trying to solve before the full release:
-1. Quitting **DeepSec UI** also terminates all the runs of **DeepSec** that were launched through **DeepSec UI** and they still appear as **In Progress** when relaunching the UI.
-The intended behavior is that **DeepSec** keeps running in the back ground even when **DeepSec UI** is closed.
-Note that this issue does not affect the runs of **DeepSec** that were launched using the command-line.
-2. When using the classic semantics (option `-s classic` in command line), the memory used can increase very quickly.
-We are working on keeping it lower.
-3. In  **DeepSec UI**, the button `redo` that appears when using the attack and equivalence simulator is currently disabled.
-4. A Javascript error is trigger when quitting the application after using the simulator or display of attack.
-See [Issue #61](https://github.com/DeepSec-prover/deepsec_ui/issues/61)

 ## Thank you again for testing DeepSec and DeepSec UI !!